firecracker-microvm/firecracker/FAQ.md

 ### What processors does Firecracker support?

 The Firecracker VMM is built to be processor agnostic.
-Intel processors are supported for production workloads.
-Support for AMD and Arm processors is in developer preview.
+Intel and AMD processors are supported for production workloads.
+Support for Arm processors is in developer preview.

+You can find more details [here](README.md#supported-platforms).

 ### Can Firecracker be used within the container ecosystem?